variety4me/niri_docs/docs/Configuration-Layout.md

 Shadow drawing will follow the window corner radius set with the [`geometry-corner-radius` window rule](./Configuration-Window-Rules.md#geometry-corner-radius).

-> [!NOTE]
+!!!
+NOTE
-> Currently, shadow drawing only supports matching radius for all corners.
+    Currently, shadow drawing only supports matching radius for all corners.
 If you set `geometry-corner-radius` to four values instead of one, the first (top-left) corner radius will be used for shadows.

 ```kdl
 // Enable shadows.